dangoslen/dangoslen-me-site/content/blog/be-willing-to-change-your-mind.md

 If we approach these decisions with a mindset of right vs. wrong, we are likely to miss the best solution.
 We'll be so focused on defending our idea that we won't listen to other solutions - even when they are extensions of our own idea!

 This happened to me not too long ago.
 I had spent a lot of time thinking about a solution to a problem, and I was optimistic it would work really well.
 During a design session, one of my teammates threw out an idea that was pretty aligned with what I had thought about already, but I was so convinced I was right that I didn't pay attention.
-It wasn't until the next day that I realized, "oh, that is a much better idea!":facepalm:
+It wasn't until the next day that I realized, "oh, that is a much better idea!" 🤦

 ---